Ayaan-Hashmi/Cyber-Security-Website/README.md

 ### Introduction

-This is a beginner's guide to Cyber Security.
-It is intended for those who are new to the field and want to learn more about it.
-This guide will cover the basics of Cyber Security, including what it is, why it is important, and how you can get started in the field.
+This is a beginner's guide to Cyber Security as a both a developer and a user.
+This project is part of the the website development even held in the Crypticon event by MAPS , Ashok Vihar.
+The writeup for this is available [here](writeup.md).

 ### Tech Stack